Akhil-Suresh/golearn/doc/Variables.md

 ### Typecasting to string

-typecasting to string can't be achieved that easily
+Typecasting to string can't be achieved that easily

 ```go
 func main() {